 Do you utilize restorative justice in your classroom?

-We use restorative circles at MHS and have for 3 or 4 years now.
+We use restorative circles at Morristown High School and have for 3 or 4 years now.
 The aim of restorative justice is to tackle why the behavior happened and allow the opportunity for a resolution because the relationships in the classroom are very important not only for personal growth but for academic learning.
 It’s important that the teacher not just say, ‘based on your behavior, here is your discipline.’
 It’s important to have a conversation to better understand why the student responded in the way he/she did.
 We follow that up with a resolution.
 Sometimes there are still consequences attached, depending on the severity of the offense.
 Sometimes the conversation itself and coming up with an action plan on how to do better, is the consequence.
 You don’t want to just label the student as “bad.”
 There are no bad kids, just bad responses to things that happen.
 It’s important to remember that teachers are not always right, either.
 Sometimes, as teachers, we need to understand how something we did was perceived and the ways that impacts our students, even if it was not our intention.
 This allows for a building of a relationship.
 It implements social emotional learning as well as academics.

 How did you adjust to remote teaching once Covid-19 closed the schools?